 Welcome to Glyndley Manor Cottages

-Glyndley Manor Cottages are situated on the grounds of Glyndley Manor Estate Ltd in East Sussex.
+Glyndley Manor Cottages are a collection of 1 to 3 bedroom holiday cottages sleeping between 1 and 6 + child, (with some cottages also pet-friendly; and the largest cottage is also disabled friendly) situated on the grounds of Glyndley Manor Estate Ltd in East Sussex.
 The holiday cottages offer ideal self-catering accommodation for those wishing to take a break and visit the historic East Sussex countryside.

-Glyndley Manor Cottages offers self-catering accommodation available for holiday lets.
-We are situated 6 miles north of Eastbourne and about 20 miles east of Brighton and within 1.5 miles of Polegate train station on the east side of the B2104 between Hailsham and Stone Cross.
+Glyndley Manor Cottages are situated 6 miles north of Eastbourne and about 20 miles east of Brighton and within 1.5 miles of Polegate train station on the east side of the B2104 between Hailsham and Stone Cross.

 Glyndley Manor is itself a beautiful, historic country house surrounded by parkland and gardens.
 The main house can accommodate up to 50 guests.